SherineKD/TaskZen/README.md

 Contributing
 We welcome contributions from the community!
 If you'd like to contribute to this project, please review our Contribution Guidelines.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
 This project was inspired by the need for an efficient task management tool.
 Special thanks to the React and Firebase communities for their fantastic resources and support.
-Contact
-If you have any questions or feedback, feel free to reach out to us at davsherine@gmail.com.